 Department of Chemistry

 The Master of Science (M.S.) in Chemistry and the Doctor of Philosophy (Ph.D.) in Chemistry programs offer opportunities for advanced study and research designed to prepare students for roles in industry, government, research institutes, or educational institutions.
-For the M.S. program, the thesis option is recommended for students who are planning a career in research or who contemplate pursuing a doctorate in their program of study.
-A nonthesis option is available for students with other goals.
+For the M.S. program, the thesis option is recommended for students who are planning a career in research or who are contemplating pursuing a doctorate in their program of study.
+A non-thesis option is available for students with other goals.
 The Ph.D. program is broad-based and will prepare students for a variety of options in chemistry and related fields upon graduation.

-A limited number of teaching and/or research assistantships and fellowships are available to qualified students.
+Teaching and/or research assistantships and fellowships are available to qualified students.
 Financial assistance is awarded on a competitive basis.

 Master of Science Degree in Chemistry